Interface effects on titanium growth on graphene: Results and Discussion

-Another Ti deposition on the same specimen (Fig.~\ref{fig:Growth_early} g-h) yields similarly sized Ti clusters (8.4 nm$^2$ on average) with a distribution (Fig.~\ref{fig:Growth_early}h) similar to after the first deposition (Fig.~\ref{fig:Growth_early}c).
+A consecutive Ti deposition on the same specimen (Fig.~\ref{fig:Growth_early} g-h) yields similarly sized Ti clusters (8.4 nm$^2$ on average) with a distribution (Fig.~\ref{fig:Growth_early}h) similar to the first deposition (Fig.~\ref{fig:Growth_early}c).
 The coverage (1.5\%) as well as the density (1800~islands/$\mu$m$^2$) are comparable to the second deposition.
 It should be noted that some pinned-down hydrocarbon contamination was already present and appears to have not altered the growth significantly (if it did, one would expect to find many smaller disordered clusters similar to what was described above for contaminated sample areas).
-This is in line with previous experiments have shown that thin contamination coverage does not necessarily act as preferred nucleation site~\cite{Zagler2019}.
+This is in line with previous experiments that have shown that thin contamination coverage does not necessarily act as a preferred nucleation site~\cite{Zagler2019}.
+The growth in 3D islands at lower and step-wise deposition confirms the Volmer-Weber island-type growth-mode.

-A feature common to many multilayer Ti nanoislands is a lattice mismatch in the hexagonal structure, which is seen as an apparent lattice mismatch within each Ti island, which is typically most visible at its edges (see for example the island marked with numbers in Fig.~\ref{fig:Overview}c).
+A feature common to many multilayer Ti nanoislands is an apparent lattice mismatch within the hexagonal structure, seen in all Ti island (see for example the island marked with numbers in Fig.~\ref{fig:Overview}c).
 We assume that this is due to the strong interaction between graphene and the first Ti layer which imposes strain on the structure, but decreases layer by layer as the distance from graphene increases.
-This is in line with simulations that predict strain at the Ti-graphene interface~\cite{Khomyakov2009,Hsu2014}.
+This is in line with simulations that predict strain at the Ti-graphene interface~\cite{Hsu2014}.
 Specifically, Hsu and co-workers~\cite{Hsu2014} used experimental input to create a Ti-graphene superstructure and calculated a 2\% interface strain that was assumed to be in graphene.
 In the same study, the authors also reported a substantial shift in the Raman G-peak of graphene, which can be attributed to strain in graphene caused by a Ti layer.